Wednesday, April 18, in St. Louis, MI

-My personal scientific background includes laboratory technician positions at the Mayo Clinic, Fred Hutchinson Cancer Research Center, and Amway.
-Currently I’m asking one question, “How do we get back to good once we realize we’re still reeling from PBB?”
+My scientific background includes laboratory technician positions at the Mayo Clinic, Fred Hutchinson Cancer Research Center, and Amway.
+I have also worked in cleaning, mechanical, process, and equipment validation.
+This month my research had been trying to answer one question, “How do we get back to good once we realize we’re still reeling from PBB?”
 I was disappointed to find Emory offers very little in the way of recommendations for healing to the victims.

 My brain is still attempting to recover from the medications and with each “good day” I have, I feel one step closer to figuring out how to help the entire community.
-I feel like this is my life’s purpose and I’m beyond excited.
-I’ve never felt like anything was my life’s purpose (outside of being the best mom I know how).
+I feel like this is my life’s purpose (outside of being the best mom I know how).
 Thank you to those who have already been supporting me.
 Following are the other six handouts.

-So back to the meeting last night: I found one major theme from the attendees; People are done being asked to donate their time, story, and blood.
+So back to the meeting last night: I found one major theme from the attendees; the families of the chemical plant workers are done being asked to donate their time, story, and blood.
 They have been doing it for decades, with almost no return for the farming families.
 Personally, I believe Emory’s research is vital to keep us on the government’s radar.
 Without “proper” scientific methods being followed, there would be “no proof” the government would find adequate to fund cleanup projects or research.
 I do not think Emory’s work is in vain, however, I know time is precious and I think there are better ways for the victims to spend time on this topic.
 I would never look down on anybody who disagrees with me.
-I’m newer to this and am speaking from my experience.
+I’m newer to this and am speaking from my life experience.

-I have said it before, research showing detrimental effect of Heavy Metals and Arsenic (what PBB breaks down into) has existed since the 1880s.
-I have done all my research with absolutely no special access to technical literature.
+I have done all research with absolutely no special access to technical literature.
 If I can’t get it for free, I’m not going to bother (at this point).
 So, how does a university with accounts and access to numerous scientific journals, not seem to have done their research?
 I went to the meeting, very hopeful and left realizing I have a lot of articles to write to share what they don’t (won’t? can’t?).

 Dr. Marcus also announced (and asked for volunteers) for a project she hopes to conduct.
 This one will study the effects of Rapid Removal of PBB Techniques.
 So… I’m reading between the lines; the knowledge to help us is known and not being shared.
 Why not?
 If they shared it now and they weren’t tracking the results with regular blood samples, they won’t get the data.
-So, for us to remove it without them would be detrimental to their studies.
-Well, I’m not that interested in their studies because it seems they’re not big on sharing results.
+So, for us to remove it without them being allowed to control and monitor the results… well that would be detrimental to their studies.
+I’m not that interested in their studies because it seems they’re not working on ways to share their results with the general population.
 Another reason to not share is of course, liability.
 If they share something and it makes people sicker, they will be sued.
 I however, with all of the disclaimers and constant reminder that I’m NOT a physician, will continue to offer my recommendations.
-I make my recommendations based strictly from chemistry and historical data from other heavy metal chemicals around the globe.
+I make my recommendations based strictly from chemistry and historical data from other heavy metal chemical contaminations around the globe.

 So, here they are.